Jabulani-N/atlas-gan/dev_notes/report-custom_dataset.md

 Some images were so large they nearly crashed my computer.
 This is minimal problem.
-Once I get access to my browser back, I can use a ewebsite known as "burme" to preprocess the images for me, so none use excessive memory for allocation.
+If worst comes to worst, I can use https://www.birme.net to preprocess the images for me, so none use excessive memory for allocation.

+## Main topics

+model convergence
+* content